 The coming of the grand King will bring an end to the evangelical era.
 The preaching of the good news will then be concluded.
-The “field” Jehovah’s Witnesses have tirelessly worked year after year will be lost, as if then producing only thorns and thistles.
+The “field” Jehovah’s Witnesses have tirelessly worked year after year will be lost as if-then producing only thorns and thistles.
 And the exalted headquarters of Jehovah’s city-like organization, the heralded tower of the watchman, will be abandoned.
-Isaiah portrays it this way: “Beat yourselves upon the breasts in lamentation over the desirable fields, over the fruit-bearing vine.
-Upon the ground of my people merely thorns, spiny bushes come up, for they are upon all the houses of exultation, yes, the highly elated town.
-For the dwelling tower itself has been forsaken, the very hubbub of the city has been abandoned; Ophel and the watchtower themselves have become bare fields, for time indefinite the exultation of zebras, the pasture of droves…”
+Isaiah portrays it this way: “Beat your breasts in lamentation over the desirable fields and the fruitful vine.
+For the ground of my people will be covered with thorns and briars; they will cover all the houses of rejoicing, yes, the city of exultation.
+For the fortified tower has been forsaken; the noisy city has been abandoned.
+Ophel and the watchtower have become a permanent wasteland…”

 But all will not be lost.
 Quite the contrary.
-The collapse of the Watchtower Society will be a result of Jehovah truly making all things new.
-What until now has only been a faux spiritual paradise will then become a reality and what has been lacking all along – the full measure of the spirit of Jehovah – will be poured out upon the faithful like never before.
+The coming collapse of the Watchtower Society will be a result of Jehovah truly making all things new.
+What until now has only been a faux spiritual paradise will then become a reality and what has been lacking all along —the full measure of the spirit of Jehovah —will be poured out upon the faithful like never before.
 Isaiah continues: “…until upon us the spirit is poured out from on high, and the wilderness will have become an orchard, and the orchard itself is accounted as a real forest.”